judithyueli/mexBBFMM2D/README.md

 __C.__ Give your BBFMM2D case a name (line 4), e.g.

 ```
-kernel = exp(-sqrt(r^0.5)/30);
+syms r 								% define independent variable as a symbolic variable
+kernel = exp(-sqrt(r^0.5)/30);		% define kernel using symbolic expression (has to be a function of the symbolic variable!)
 outputfile = 'case1';
 ```

-Run compilemex.m.
+Run `compilemex.m`.
 The code will compile and will create a function with the name `case1.mexmaci64` (the name will change depending on computer architecture).

 NOTE!!
 This step should be performed every time the kernel Q is changed (because the mex file should be recompiled).